robiot/rustcat/README.md

 Check out the [Installation Guide](https://github.com/robiot/rustcat/wiki/Installation-Guide).
 Or if you want to have it portable, check out the [latest release](https://github.com/robiot/rustcat/releases/latest)

 ## Usage
-The most basic and useful example to start listening on a port would be:
+The most basic and useful example to start listening on a port would be (you can even run vim inside rustcat with this):
 ```
 rcat listen -ib 55600
 ```